grame-cncm/faustdoc/src/tutorials/signal-api.md

 - finally destroying the compilation context using the `destroyLibContext` function

-The  DSP factories allows to create DSP instances, to be used with audio and UI architecture files, *outside of the compilation process itself*.
+The DSP factories allow the creation of DSP instances, to be used with audio and UI architecture files, *outside of the compilation process itself*.
 The DSP instances and factory will finally have to be deallocated when no more used.

 ### Tools